-During the freshman and sophomore years, the student should plan to satisfy not only the university core curriculum requirements for a bachelor's degree, but also any introductory or prerequisite courses in the major and minor field, as specified by the departments.
+During the freshman and sophomore years, the student should plan to satisfy not only the university core curriculum requirements for a bachelor's degree, but also any introductory or prerequisite courses in the major and minor field, as specified by the departments, in addition to language proficiency requirements.
 Although each of the departments of the university list many of the specific courses required in the major and minor areas, usually some choice of courses is permitted at the lower level, the advanced level or at both levels.
 Choice is permitted when hours are specified as elective hours.

-The student should follow the list of required courses found in his/her DegreeWorks degree plan.
+The student should follow the list of required courses found in his/her degree plan.
 (See also Degree Requirements on pp. 84-89.)